kubernetes/enhancements/keps/sig-auth/4193-bound-service-account-token-improvements/README.md

 ###### Were upgrade and rollback tested?
 Was the upgrade->downgrade->upgrade path tested?

+**For `ServiceAccountTokenJTI` feature (alpha v1.29, beta v1.30):**

+*Without* the feature gate enabled, issued service account tokens *will not* have their `jti` field set to a random UUID, and the audit log will not persist the issued credential identifier when issuing a token.

+*With* the feature gate enabled, issued service accounts will set the `jti` field to a random UUID.
+Additionally, the audit event recorded when issuing a new token will have a new annotation added (`authentication.k8s.io/issued-credential-id`).
+As a service account's JTI field is used to infer the credential identifier, which forms part of a users `ExtraInfo`, audit events generated using this newly issued token will also include this JTI (persisted as `authentication.k8s.io/credential-id`).

+If the feature is *disabled* and a token is presented that includes a credential identifier, **it will still be persisted into the audit log** as part of the UserInfo in the audit event.

+As none of these fields are actually used for validating/verifying a token is valid, enabling & disabling the feature does not cause any adverse side effects.

+**For `ServiceAccountTokenNodeBinding` (alpha v1.29, beta v1.31) and `ServiceAccountTokenNodeBindingValidation` (alpha v1.29, beta v1.30) feature:**

+*Without* the feature gate enabled, service account tokens that have been bound to Node objects will not have their node reference claims validated (to ensure the referenced node exists).

+*With* the feature gate enabled, if a token has a `node` claim contained within it, it'll be validated to ensure the corresponding Node object actually exists.

+Disabling this feature will therefore *relax* the security posture of the cluster in an unexpected way, as tokens that may have been previously invalid (because their corresponding Node does not exist) may become valid again.

+Node bound tokens may only be issued if the `ServiceAccountTokenNodeBinding` feature is enabled, and it is not possible to enable `ServiceAccountTokenNodeBinding` without `ServiceAccountTokenNodeBindingValidation` being enabled too.

+This is further mitigated by graduating the `ServiceAccountTokenNodeBindingValidation` feature one release **earlier** than `ServiceAccountTokenNodeBinding`.

+Tokens that are bound to objects other than Nodes are unaffected.

+**For `ServiceAccountTokenPodNodeInfo` feature (alpha v1.29, beta v1.30):**

+*Without* the feature gate enabled, tokens that are bound to Pod objects will not include information about the Node that the pod is scheduled/assigned to.

+*With* the feature enabled, newly minted tokens that are bound to Pod objects will include metadata about the Node, namely the Node's name and UID.

+These fields are **not validated** and therefore disabling the feature after enabling it will not cause any adverse side-effects.

+``
 <!--
 Describe manual testing that was done and the outcomes.
 Longer term, we may want to require automated upgrade/rollback tests, but we